WhaleOTE/Steam-Status-Tracker/README.md

-# Steam-Status-Tracker
-Steam Status Tracker is a Python script that monitors one or more Steam accounts' activity status and logs the data in a file.

 # Steam Status Checker

 Steam Status Tracker is a Python script that monitors one or more Steam accounts' activity status and logs the data in a file.
 It utilizes the Steam API to fetch the current status of the Steam IDs at regular intervals.
 The script logs the data in two separate log files, `steam_data_log.txt` and `status_changes_log.txt`.